99zardoz/github.io/PowerBI.md

 ### Deficiencies of the analysis

 The data only covers Jan - Jul 2020 so does not include the period where vaccines started to take effect.
-It also appears that WHO regions such as Africa are underreported as the number of cases is quite a lot lower than expected.
+It also appears that WHO regions such as Africa may be underreported as the number of cases is quite a lot lower than other regions such as the Americas.

 ### Conclusions

 As expected growth in confirmed cases and deaths increased drastically in early April 2020.
-New cases oscillates during the week, possibly due to "Monday reporting" factors.
+New cases oscillates during each week, possibly due to "Monday reporting" factors.
 Deaths per case increases drastically March-May, then begins to decrease.
 This may be due to healthcare systems ramping up to better cope with the crisis and the effects of "lockdown" measures.
-Europe and the Americas have the highest cases and deaths, but again this could be affected by underreporting from some countries.
+Europe and the Americas have the highest cases and deaths but again this could be affected by underreporting from some countries.